bekk/bekk-christmas/post/kotlin/wip-kotling-learning-resources.md

 If you have some more time to spare, doing workshops can be a great way to get started with a new language.
 There are multiple workshops to choose from but I can recommend both the [Kotlin Workshop](https://github.com/Kotlin/workshop) by Jetbrains and the [Kotlin Workshop](https://github.com/bekk/kotlin-workshop) we’ve created at Bekk.

-Another great way of learning Kotlin is to have a side project where you can experiment everything you find interesting and explore the language without having any hard requirements you need to meet.
+Another great way of learning Kotlin is to have a side project where you can experiment with everything you find interesting and explore the language without having any hard requirements you need to meet.

 ## Videos